 Best of Wag

 Wag dry dog food is a fantastic option for those on a tight budget as it is very affordably priced.
-There are four adult formulas in total, and all of these recipes provide very similar nutrition.
+While Wag started out with four adult recipes, there are now nine adult formulas in total, and all of these recipes provide very similar nutrition.

 The formula also makes use of a small range of legumes, including Peas and Lentils.
-As always, these are reliable sources of carbohydrates and are preferred by many to grains.
+As always, these legumes are reliable sources of carbohydrates and are preferred by some to alternatives like grains or starches.

 The formula has a relatively simple ingredient list with a strong focus on Chicken ingredients like Chicken and Chicken Meal.
-These provide the bulk of the protein and fat.
+These chicken-based ingredients provide the bulk of the protein and fat, most of which is animal-based.

 Beef & Chicken Pate Review

-Of the two varieties of canned dog food that Wag produces, we prefer their pate recipes over the stew recipes.
-This is because of the superior nutrition that these recipes can provide.
+Of the varieties of canned dog food that Wag produces, we prefer their pate recipes over the stew recipes.
+This is because of the superior nutrition that these recipes can provide that is high in animal-based protein and fat.

 A prime example of this is the Beef & Chicken Pate Recipe.
-Its proportion of protein and fat is extremely impressive.
-The proportion of carbohydrates is very low and is an accurate reflection of a dog’s natural diet.
+Its proportion of protein and fat is extremely impressive when compared to most wet dog food recipes.
+As a consequence, the proportion of carbohydrates is very low and is an accurate reflection of a dog’s natural diet.

-This excellent nutrition is thanks to a mix of Beef, Chicken, and Beef Liver.
-These three ingredients are high-quality sources and are highly digestible.
+This excellent nutrition is thanks to a mix of meat ingredients, including Beef, Chicken, and Beef Liver.
+These three ingredients are high-quality sources and are highly digestible compared to plant-based alternatives.

-The only other ingredients present are some gums such as Guar Gum and Cassia Gum.
+The only other ingredients present in this recipe are some gums such as Guar Gum and Cassia Gum.
 These are included as thickening agents and are not used to provide nutrition.

 Beef Pate Review